Mentoring and tutoring

 Local state primary and secondary schools can request support from our voluntary Pimlico Connection tutors for help with science and/or maths-based lessons, after-school clubs, or general support.

-Download the Pimlico Connection 2016–17 Annual Report (pdf) to find out what our tutors did last year, and what teachers had to say about the scheme!
+Download the Pimlico Connection 2016–17 Annual Report (pdf) to find out more about how our tutors work, and what teachers had to say about the scheme!